Nideshen/FAB-Course/2020.10.20/BrainStrom.md

 - Some Vtuber draw faces on mask so that Live2D can detect.
 - Some mechanical structure on the mask to move

-Outcome:  Use simple sensors to capture movement of face muscles and present visibly.
+Outcome1:  Use simple sensors to capture movement of face muscles and present visibly.

+**Outcome2: Split the Mask into 2 pieces(convenient to eat and drink)**